This story has been updated.

 “Where’s the robot?” she said.
 “And the hairy monster?”

 A Washington Post story that recounted her muttering did not say she was delusional.
-She was simply overwhelmed by a store that had become, in The Washington Post’s words, “like McDonald’s…an American institution.”
+She was simply overwhelmed by a store that had become, in The Washington Post’s words, “like McDonald’s … an American institution.”

 Toys R Us.

-“What we are is a supermarket for toys,” founder Charles Lazarus told The Post.
+“What we are is a supermarket for toys,” founder Charles Lazarus once told The Post.
 “We don’t have a competitor in variety.
 There is none.”

 The “Toy King,” headlines called him.

 Lazarus never aspired to the throne.
 After serving in World War II as a cryptologist, Lazarus returned home to the nation’s capital hoping to start a family.
 Like his father, the proprietor of a bicycle shop, he wanted to start a small business.
-Baby furniture seemed like a good idea: GIs wanted to settle down and economic wealth was rising.
+Baby furniture seemed like a good idea: GIs wanted to settle down, and wealth was rising.